MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_hdr_metadata_hdr10.md

 ### -field RedPrimary

-The chromaticity coordinates of the 1.0 red value.
+The chromaticity coordinates of the red color primary in the CIE xy color space.
 Index 0 contains the X coordinate and index 1 contains the Y coordinate.
 Values are normalized to 50,000.

 ### -field GreenPrimary